JasonPollman/ProtoLib/ReadMe.md

 # ProtoLib
 ------
-**The namespace friendly prototype library**
+**The namespace friendly prototype library.**
-*There's nothing wrong with modifying primitive prototypes, as long as you do it right.*
+*"There's nothing wrong with modifying primitive prototypes, as long as you do it right."*

 ------
 ProtoLib is a fast, node and browser friendly JavaScript library.
 It "tucks" library methods inside a single, customizable property attached to *Object.prototype*.

-It works in Node.js, Chrome, Firefox, and Safari.
+Currently working in Node.js, Chrome, Firefox, and Safari.
 **Untested in IE**

-Basically, I got sick of writing library methods over and over, dealing with static methods, and colliding libraries... enter: ProtoLib.
+Basically, I got sick of writing the same library methods over and over, dealing with static methods, and colliding libraries...

+...Enter ProtoLib.

 ## Features
 ---
 - **Over 100 library methods**
     - [See the list below...](#available-methods)
 - **Collision Free**
-    - You define the property attached to *Object.prototype*
+    - *You* define the property attached to *Object.prototype*.
     - The default is *_* (underscore), but this can be set to any string.
 - **Extensible**
-    - ProtoLib allows you to extend that library for any prototype.
+    - ProtoLib allows you to extend the library for any prototype.
     - Extend both custom objects and primitives.
 - **Switch the library on and off, on the fly**